open-feature/openfeature.dev/docs/tutorials/ofo.md

 Flag evaluations can take into account contextual information about the user, application, or action.
 The `"fib-algo"` flag returns a different result if our email ends with `"@faas.com"`.

 Let's run the fibonacci calculator once as a customer (without being logged in).
 Then login (use any email ending in `...@faas.com`) and observe the impact.
-This effect is driven by the rule defined in the `featureFlagSpec`.
+This effect is driven by the rule defined in the `flagSpec`.
 Feel free to experiment with your own flag values and rules!

 ### Cleaning up